Oriental Pearl Tower: Planning

 An initial idea of building a new TV tower in downtown Shanghai in order to increase capacity and replace older infrastructure was introduced in a broadcast on August 25, 1983.
 On November 17 of the same year, the plan was refined and presented in Shanghai Media Group's sixth five-year plan.
 The tower was planned to be 400 m.

-On March 25, 1984, the idea was formally proposed to the city congress, which chose a site site in Lujiazui, an area rapidly developing due to economic reform.
+On March 25, 1984, the idea was formally proposed to the city congress, which chose a site in Lujiazui, an area rapidly developing due to the reform and opening up.
 The decision was made official by the Shanghai Radio and Television Bureau on August 23.

 In October 1986, the final proposal, which included a raise in the tower's planned height to 468 m, was submitted to the National Planning Commission, which approved it in January of the following year.

 In September 1988, a total of 12 designs from three firms were received.
 East China Architectural Design Institute's "Oriental Pearl" design was selected.